admesh/admesh/README.md

 About this release and repository:
 ----------------------------------

-ADMesh was released as a application in 1995/96.
+ADMesh was released as an application in 1995/96.
 Not much happened since then.
-As code of this project might bring use for others, this "fork" was created to provide a shared library.
-Once done that, I've collected lot's of bugfixes from the world around us.
+As the code of this project might bring use for others, this "fork" was created to provide a shared library.
+Once done that, I've collected lots of bugfixes from the world around us.

 No further development will be done, but bugs will be resolved, if possible.